thanksmister/android-mqtt-alarm-panel/README.md

 This project is an MQTT Alarm Control Panel was originally created for use with [Home Assistant's Manual Alarm Control Panel](https://home-assistant.io/components/alarm_control_panel.manual_mqtt/) component.
 However, the Alarm Control Panel should work with any home automation platform that supports MQTT messaging such as OpenHab, Node-Red, and SmartThings.
 There is also a [Android Things and Raspbery Pi 3](https://github.com/thanksmister/androidthings-mqtt-alarm-panel) version if you want to use a Raspberry Pi wall mounted panel.

+## Support

+For issues, feature requests, comments or questions, use the [Github issues tracker](https://github.com/thanksmister/android-mqtt-alarm-panel/issues).
+For HASS specific questions, you can join the [Home Assistant Community Discussion](https://community.home-assistant.io/t/mqtt-alarm-control-panel-for-raspberry-pi-and-android/26484/94) page which already has a lot information from the community.
+You can also join the [ThanksMister Community](https://community.thanksmister.com/) to ask questions or share any helpful information about this project.

+***If you are looking for support for older devices, those running less than Android 4.4, then install one of the APK's from the release section prior to release v0.8.7-beta.0***

 - [Alarm Panel Video](https://youtu.be/xspCZoRIBNQ)
 - [Google Play Store](https://play.google.com/store/apps/details?id=com.thanksmister.iot.mqtt.alarmpanel).
 - [Android Things and Raspbery Pi 3](https://github.com/thanksmister/androidthings-mqtt-alarm-panel) (Deprecated).